gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 ## Using a deploy script

-A custom script in your `package.json` makes it easier to build your site and move the contents of the built files to the proper branch for GitHub pages, this helps automate that process.
+A custom script in your `package.json` makes it easier to build your site and move the contents of the built files to the proper branch for GitHub pages, this helps automate the process.

 ### Deploying to a path on GitHub pages